velichkoStoev/ui-project-python/README.md

 - TkInter GUI module

 ## Notes
-- the `icons` folder is ignored by git - you have to add it (also the necessary .png files) by yourself
+- the `icons` folder is ignored by git - you have to add it (and also the necessary .png files) by yourself
 - execute using `python3 app.py`